HMO dental plans can be a confusing topic.

 Cheap dental care sounds great.

 You know HMO insurance can give you that.
 But you also understand that it has weaknesses.
-Otherwise, HMOs would be the only type of coverage out there.
+Otherwise, HMOs would be the only type of dental coverage out there.

 Let’s start with the other type of managed care plan: